Distance From Vancouver: about 57 km via

 left for a brief period of time.
 In a few minutes, a sign would advise

 that you are entering Matsqui First Nations land.

 Olund Trail en route to Matsqui Trail Abbotsford Province of BC Canada

 in the open.
 Several horses were available for observation near a shed on the right side.
 Straight ahead is a sewage

 treatment plant (thank you for identifying, "109 Walks in Southwestern

 British Columbia by Mary & David Macaree") with an unmistakable (though faint) smell.

-Picture of Abbotsford Province of British Columbia Canada
+Abbotsford Hiking - British Columbia Canada

 7. As you are walking along the wide path seeing on